RedEagleAP/Meow-Boilerplate/README.md

 #### Sass Basics

-To generate the CSS file, you use the `style.scss` from the style directory (`src/style/`).
+To generate the CSS file, you use the `main.scss` from the style directory (`src/style/`).
 But first the structure:

 ***Styling Structure***